 - You have the right to get a fair, objective and timely review and resolution of an appeal; to be told how the appeal will be handled according to federal and state laws; and to be told any important time limits related to filing your appeal.

 - Once you have exhausted your internal appeals, you may have the right to an external review by an Independent Review Organization (IRO).
 This right may exist if we deny, reduce or discontinue coverage for a service on the basis of medical necessity, appropriateness of care, healthcare setting, level of care, effectiveness of a covered benefit, or an experimental or investigational determination.
 This right depends on the type of health plan you have.
-You should review your Certificate or Benefit Book, or contact us or your health plan administrator to find out if this right and the process for pursuing this right applies to your health plan.
+Review your Certificate or Benefit Book, or contact us or your health plan administrator to find out if this right and the process for pursuing this right applies to your health plan.

 - When speaking with us or your provider, supply all the information needed to provide care.